 Look at all the sins outlined here.
 What is common among them all?
 They are all actions that go against God and what He desires for us.
 Idolaters are sinful because nothing should be held as higher than God Himself.
 Thieves and those who are greedy take things for themselves and care nothing for others.
 This is sin because God cares for all and desires justice in this world.
 Homosexuality (and any other form of altered sexuality) is sin because it accepts a sexuality that is different than the male-female relationship God defined at the creation of the world.
 In short, when we use what God gave us for purposes other than what He intended, we sin against Him and dishonor Him as our source of all life and sustenance.

 But why does it matter?
 Why shouldn’t we do what we want to?
 After all, He gave us so much freedom on this earth to do what satisfies us.
 Why take any other course of action?
 Well, remember that our view of God is the foundation.
-If we view God as our servant, than it would be natural to assume that He has given us our genders, and we can do with them what we want.
+If we view God as our servant, than it would be natural to assume that He has given us our genders and we can do with them what we want.
 But if God is the master, now we must be careful.
 He has given us specific instructions as to how we are to use and express our genders.
 If we forego our desires to line ourselves up with His ideals, then what good will come of it?
 Two things.
 Joy on earth and Joy in Heaven.

 Heaven and Earth

-If we partake in holding to God’s original creation of masculinity and femininity accordingly, we will almost certainly experience joy on earth.
+If we partake in holding to God’s original creation of masculinity and femininity accordingly, we will almost certainly experience joy on earth as men and women.
 When we reject sexual desires for those of the same sex and live our lives in accordance with His will, with prayer and study, then we will find satisfaction in how He meant for us to be.
 We will be able to experience glorious heterosexual relationships, even to the point of a natural marriage should that be God’s plan.
 This will give us healthy joy on earth.
 But this is not the ultimate reason we obey God’s ways.
 Sometimes it’s fun and rewarding to go against God’s design while we still have breath on this planet.
 That’s where Heaven comes in.

 If we live according to how God designed us and what He wants for us, we will most often find great joy on earth.
 But the real reward and prize is what lies beyond earth.
 Heaven is real.
 We may have our daily schedule planned out in our head, and at the end of our perceived future lies our death.
 But death is not the end.
 It is just the pathway to what our choices ultimately mean.
 Our actions here on earth do matter in light of what is to come.
 If we reject God now, we may find good times for the next few decades.
 But after that, we will face the consequences of our sins.
 Why does God punish us for not being like Him?
 Well, because He is perfect.
 He is the only pure light in this dark world.
 If we are not with Him, we are not where we ought to be.
 He is right to punish that which is opposed to Him.
 It is His duty as God.
 Do you see how our view of who God is affects our worldview so much?